top of page

 10 things you should know before the semester begins:

-1. Coursepack Recommendation: I highly recommend getting a copy of the coursepack, which contains redacted slides used daily in class.
-I'll post a PDF version on Canvas if you're taking notes with a tablet, but a physical copy from the bookstore is worth the $25.
-I'll teach at a pace that assumes you have these pre-filled in notes.
-For note-taking, consider using specific markers for the best results.
+1. Coursepack Recommendation: I highly recommend getting a copy of the coursepack, which contains redacted slides from class.
+I'll post a PDF version on Canvas if you prefer to take notes with a tablet, but a physical copy will be available at the campus bookstore for around $30.
+I will teach the course at a pace that assumes you are using the coursepack for note-taking.
+If you're taking notes on physical paper, I recommend getting a pack of these felt-tip markers for best results.

-2. In-Person Format: The lectures for this course will be held entirely in person, and there won't be an online/Zoom option this semester.
-Most of the assignments will be completed online, but a portion of your grade does come from daily quiz questions in class.
+2. In-Person Format: Most of our meetings this semester will be held in person, and will not be recorded or offered over Zoom.
+There may be a few days during the year when I need to be away, and those lectures will be provided online.
+The vast majority of your graded assignments will be completed online, but a significant portion of your final grade comes from daily quiz questions in class.

-3. Attendance and Participation: Active class participation is important and contributes to a portion of your final grade.
-We'll use the iClicker Cloud platform to help keep the class interactive.
-The physical iClicker remotes won't work with our course, but you can participate with your laptop or cell phone.
-You will be able to register and pay for iClicker Cloud once our course officially opens on Canvas.
+3. Graded Participation: Active class participation is an important contribution to your final grade in the course.
+We will use the iClicker Cloud platform to help keep class interactive throughout the semester.
+Some of your other classes may require the use of a physical iClicker remote, but those won't work for our course.
+Instead, you'll participate in daily poll questions using your laptop, cell phone, or tablet.
+You will be able to register and pay for your iClicker Cloud access once our Canvas course officially opens.

-4. Unique Teaching Style: My section of Econ 2005 differs significantly from other sections offered at Virginia Tech, with a stronger emphasis on reading and discussions outside of class.
+4. Unique Teaching Style: My section of Econ 2005 differs significantly from other sections offered at Virginia Tech.
 We all cover the same material but go about it in different ways.
+My sections tend to place a stronger emphasis on reading and discussions outside of class.
 Keep in mind that Virginia Tech expects you to spend around 6 hours each week working on material related to our course in addition to the 3 hours we spend together each week.

-5. Assignment Weighting: Instead of a few exams worth a large portion of your overall grade, our course will emphasize weekly small-stakes assignments.
+5. Assignment Weights: Instead of a couple of exams worth a large percentage of your overall grade, our course emphasizes weekly small-stakes assignments.
 It's important to keep track of due dates throughout the semester and avoid a heavy reliance on the Canvas calendar.
-Now is a great time to get into the habit of using a planner to keep track of your busy schedule.
+Now is a great time to get into the habit of using a simple planner to keep track of your busy schedule.

-6. Online Discussion Boards: Packback is a discussion board platform we'll use for your weekly assignments.
-I have negotiated a reduced price for your course, so it's important to purchase your subscription directly from Packback instead of the bookstore.
-If you're using Packback in other courses (or you used it in previous classes), Packback will give you an additional discount on our class.
-You don't need to sign up for Packback until our course is officially open on Canvas.
+6. Online Discussion Boards: We will use an online discussion platform known as Packback each week.
+I have negotiated a reduced price for our course, so it's important to purchase your subscription directly from Packback instead of the campus bookstore.
+If you're using Packback in other courses (or you used it in previous classes), Packback will also give an additional discount on our class.
+You will be able to register and pay for your Packback account once our Canvas course officially opens.

-7. MyEconLab Platform: Your textbook, homework, and exams will all be hosted on Pearson's MyLab platform.
-The bookstore will offer an access code, but you can get it for much cheaper by purchasing it directly from Pearson's website.
-The total cost is around $110 if you purchase it directly from Pearson.
-Your online access includes a digital copy of the textbook, but you can get a used copy of an older edition on Amazon for much cheaper.
-You don't need to register for MyEconLab until our course is officially open on Canvas, but you should purchase a physical copy of the book before classes start if you want a physical copy.
+7. MyLab Platform: Your textbook, homework, and exams will all be hosted on Pearson's MyLab platform.
+The campus bookstore will offer an access code, but you should purchase it directly through Pearson's website to receive a discounted price.
+MyLab access costs around $120 when you purchase it from Pearson compared to $160 at the campus bookstore.
+Your access includes a digital copy of the textbook, but you can also purchase a used copy of an older edition on Amazon if you prefer.
+You will be able to register and pay for your MyLab account once our Canvas course officially opens, but you should purchase a physical copy of the book before classes start if you would a physical copy.

 8. Saving on Books & Course Material: If you're searching for books for your courses, you can often find them online at significantly lower prices than the campus bookstore.
-For most classes, you can find used copies or older editions that work just as well.
-Be sure to check with your other instructors to see!
-Amazon offers discounts, especially with an Amazon Student account.
+For most classes, you can find used copies or older editions that work just as well as the new ones.
+Check with your other instructors to be sure!
+Amazon offers deep discounts, especially if you have an Amazon Prime Student account.
 You can even have packages shipped to your dorm.

-9. Canvas as Hub: We'll use a number of different platforms this term, but you should consider Canvas as the central platform for all course-related information.
-Configure your Canvas preferences for daily digests, and consider setting up email forwarding for your VT email address if you want to use something else.
-When you set up your online accounts (MyEconLab/iClicker/Packback), you need to use your VT email address to ensure your grades are synced with Canvas.
+9. Canvas as Hub: We'll use several different online platforms this semester, but you should consider Canvas as the central hub for all course-related information.
+I recommend configuring your Canvas preferences for daily digests, and consider setting up email forwarding for your VT email address if you want to use something else.
+You will need to use your VT email address when you set up your online accounts (MyLab/iClicker/Packback) so that your grades are synced with the Canvas gradebook each time I post grades.

-10. Technological Concerns: The semester is long and there is a chance you'll run into technical issues during the semester that prevent you from completing an assignment.
-Given the structure (and size) of the course, there will not be any opportunities to make up assignments you miss.
-Almost all of our assignments are completed online, so you can always take advantage of a public computer or rent a laptop from the library.
+10. Technology Issues & Concerns: The semester is long and there is a chance you'll run into technical issues during the semester that prevent you from completing an assignment.
+Given the structure (and size) of the course, there will not be any opportunities to make up assignments you miss during the semester.
+Nearly all of our assignments are completed online, which allows you to take advantage of a public computer on campus or rent a laptop from the library

-I am really looking forward to the upcoming semester and I hope you enjoy your next few months with m
+I am really looking forward to the upcoming semester and I hope you enjoy your next few months with me as your instructor!

 bottom of page